ArthurFerreira2/reinette-II-plus/README.md

 ### Startup

   You can specify a .nib file on the command line to start the emulator with a floppy engaged in drive 1.
-Otherwhise, the emulator will start with no floppy (and thus wait one until you press the reset key or drag and drop a nib file)
+Otherwise, the emulator will start with no floppy (and thus wait one until you press the reset key or drag and drop a .nib file)

 ### Usage

-Drag and drop a disk image file (.nib format only) to inset it into drive 1\
+Drag and drop a disk image file (.nib format only) to insert it into drive 1\
 Drop the file while pressing the ALT key to insert it into drive 2

 Use the functions keys to control the emulator itself
 ```
-* F1    : writes the changes of the floppy in current drive back to host
+* F1    : writes the changes of the floppy in drive 0 back to host
+* F2    : writes the changes of the floppy in drive 1 back to host
+* F3    : pause / un-pause the emulator
 * F4    : paste text from clipboard
-* F5    : zoom out down to 1:1
+* F5    : zoom out down to 1:1 pixels
 * F6    : zoom in, no magnification limit
-* F7/F8 : adjust joystic trim
+* F7/F8 : adjust joystick trim
-* F9    : mute/unmute soud
+* F9    : mute / un-mute sound
+* F10   : monochrome / color display (only in HGR mode)
-* F10   : reset
+* F11   : reset
-* F11   : break
+* CTRL-F11 : break
-* F12   : quit (you can also just close the window)
+* F12   : quit the emulator

 Paddles / Joystic :